minlee37/minlee37.github.io/index.md

-## Projects using Hive on AWS, Tableau and Python
+## Projects using Apache Hive on AWS, Python and Tableau

 ---